-“If you’re building cloud native .NET applications specifically to run on Cloud Foundry, you’re going to be embracing 12 factor principles,” – Matt Horan, Pivotal
+“If you’re building cloud native .NET applications specifically to run on Cloud Foundry, you’re going to be embracing 12 factor principles,” – Matt Horan, VMware

 Microsoft’s .NET is among the most loved technologies, according to a Stack Overflow survey.
 By open sourcing .NET Core, Microsoft has renewed interest in the framework.
 However, .NET has its own limitations and set of challenges for cloud-native applications.

-“Yesterday’s best practices are today’s anti patterns,” said Matthew Horan, Manager, Software Engineering at Pivotal Software., which means many .NET developers’ practices need to change.
+“Yesterday’s best practices are today’s anti patterns,” said Matthew Horan, Manager, Software Engineering at VMware Software., which means many .NET developers’ practices need to change.
 They need a reset.

 .NET has been missing the rich community of cloud-native, 12-factor microservices projects. .NET developers also face newer challenges with microservices, as compared to monolithic .NET applications, such as troubleshooting microservices, setting global configurations across the whole application, looking up dynamic addresses of consumable services, what happens when the service stops responding, how to find healthy instances, and more.

-Horan provided a great overview of some of the core components of Steeltoe and the problems it solves, followed by a demo from Zach Brown, Cloud Product Strategy & Marketing at Pivotal.
+Horan provided a great overview of some of the core components of Steeltoe and the problems it solves, followed by a demo from Zach Brown, Cloud Product Strategy & Marketing at VMware.

 .NET developers who are trying to solve these problems should check out this talk.